 If the claims for L’Oreal’s Youth Code products and their GenActiv technology sound familiar, that’s because Lancome (which L’Oreal owns) claimed almost the same thing in 2010 when they launched their Genifique products.
 No one on the Paula’s Choice Team was surprised when Youth Code was announced, as it isn’t uncommon for L’Oreal and Lancome to offer similar products whose only significant differences are price and retail location.

 This well-packaged, fragrance-free eye cream (it comes in a squeeze tube with a built-in, smooth-tip applicator) is a pretty good formula.
-It does not contain anything special for the eye area, and you don’t need an eye cream (more on that in a minute), but overall this is a better formula than most of L’Oreal’s other eye-area moisturizers.
+It does not contain anything special for the eye area, and this product is not necessary if you already use a well-formulated moisturizer (more on that in a minute), but overall this is a better formula than most of L’Oreal’s other eye-area moisturizers.

 L’Oreal maintains that Youth Code (just like Lancome’s Genifique) took 10 years of research.
 Although that sounds impressive, what they came up with for this eye cream, while good, isn’t in any way a breakthrough or worth considering over any of the moisturizers in our Best Products section.